ruuffian/cis-3715/Lecture 5/Lecture.md

 If more than 50% of the values are missing, it is probably safe to simply remove the feature entirely.
 We can check this very easily-
 ![% of Missing Values](images/missing_features.png)

+In a lot of situations, we would rather fill the missing data than remove a feature from analysis entirely.
+Two easy solutions are to fill in each missing datapoint with the mean or median of said feature.